stainlessray/Coursera_Capstone/README.md

 ####  Final Report

-  <a href='https://github.com/stainlessray/Coursera_Capstone/blob/main/report/INTRODUCTION.md'>To view the report start here</a>
+  <a href='https://github.com/stainlessray/Coursera_Capstone/blob/main/report/INTRODUCTION.md'>To view the report start here, and follow the links at the bottom of the pages</a>